 2) WHAT WOULD BEST DESCRIBE YOUR PERSONALITY?

-Happy day after Valentine's Day!
-Love you all. <3 Thank you for continuing to read!
+Happy day after Valentine's Day! 💜 Thank you for continuing to read my blog!

-Today, I thought I'd write a blog post about blogging!
-I've been blogging for over a year and a half now, and it has really been a great experience.
-It makes me insanely happy, and though I know I don't have a massive readership, I still love the process and am super grateful for those of you who do read up.
+Today, I thought I'd write a little about blogging!
+I've been doing this for over a year and a half now, and it has really been a great experience.
+Though I know I don't have a massive readership, I still love the process and am super grateful for those of you who do come here.

-I read lots of articles online from agents and authors talking about how some authors really struggle with maintaining the blog and social media presence that's almost a necessity for authors in this day and age.
+I've read lots of articles online about how some authors really struggle with maintaining the blog and social media presence that's almost a necessity for authors in this day and age.
 That's never really been a problem for me.
-Blogging is another kind of writing, and writing is what I love.
-I started blogging basically on accident, for those of you who remember.
-I was setting up an author website for later, and I accidentally published it.
+I really enjoy both blogging and social media.
+I started blogging basically on accident, as some of you may remember.
+I was setting up an author website for when I was eventually published... and I accidentally published the website.
 So then I was like, What the heck.
-And I started blogging.
-As I said, it has been very enjoyable for me.
-Those of you who keep up have probably figured out by now that I write a bunch of blog posts at once, save them, post them one at a time, and then do it again when I start running low.
-It's economic, I think, and I love the days when I get to start looking for new blog post ideas.
+And I started blogging!

-Not entirely sure where I'm going with this post, but, um, HOW ABOUT SOME WEB ANALYTICS.
-HECK YEAH.
+I'm not entirely sure where to go with this post, so...
+HOW ABOUT SOME WEB ANALYTICS?

-For those of you green on the scene of blogging, web analytics show you basically how many people visit your website, and what they're doing, and how they got there.
-I do it through Google Analytics, which is the best analytics website I've found, very well put together.
+For those of you who don't know, web analytics show you how many people visit your website, and what they're doing, and how they got there.
+I do it through Google Analytics, which is the best analytics website I've found.
 I check my analytics, I don't know, maybe every two weeks, whenever the urge hits.

-Anyway, I was thinking, I want to make a survey for you, my readers!
-Just to gather information.
-I'll keep it going for a little bit, get my answers in, and then I'll make a post showing selections of the (anonymous) results!
+Hi, everyone!
+Today, I was thinking I'd run a survey of you, my readers!
+Just to gather information about the people who are interested in my blogging so I can adjust to my audience.
+I'll keep it going until the last week of the month, get the answers in, and then make a post showing selections of the (anonymous) results.
 I don't know if you like surveys as much as I do, but I thought it could be fun!

 So here it is.
-There are multiple sections to fill out, but hopefully it'll be good.
+There are multiple sections to fill out.

-Today, I thought I'd step in with thoughts on some recent big news in the writing world. *Harry Potter spoilers ahoy*
+Today, I thought I'd step in with thoughts on some recent news in the writing world.

 RIP Phillip Seymour Hoffman

-As you've probably heard, actor Phillip Hoffman was found dead Sunday morning, of an apparent drug overdose.
-This, of course, is a tragic event.
-I don't know much of his work, but from what I've heard he was a very gifted actor.
-What I do know about him is from the Hunger Games movie series, in which he has been playing Plutarch, who is a pretty important and somewhat complex character.
+As you've probably heard, actor Phillip Hoffman was found dead Sunday morning of an apparent drug overdose.
+I don't know much of his work, but from what I've heard, he was a very gifted actor.
+In the Hunger Games movie series, he has been playing Plutarch, who is a pretty important and complex character.

-From what I've heard, all the work acting-wise on Mockingjay: Part 1 is done and the movie is post-production, so he will be in that movie, and only seven days were left for shooting Mockingjay: Part 2, leading to the same conclusion.
+All the work acting-wise on Mockingjay: Part 1 is done, and the movie is post-production, so he will be in that movie.
+Only seven days were left for shooting Mockingjay: Part 2, leading to the same conclusion.
 We Hunger Games fans can breathe easy, knowing we still have the inclusion of both an important character and a great actor in our series.
-Nonetheless, it's only appropriate to say RIP, Phillip Seymour Hoffman.
+Nonetheless, it's only appropriate to say RIP to Phillip Seymour Hoffman.
 You will be missed.

 J.K.
 Rowling's Interview: Ron + Hermione = No?